inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

 	+ Be mindful of dominant personalities, including yourself.

-	+ Employ appropriate language inclusive of all backgrounds.
+	+ Employ appropriate and inclusive language.

-	+ Follow appropriate etiquette:
-		* In virtual meetings, raise hands in your video stream or use the software equivalent.
-		* Wait for the chair or moderator to give you permission to speak.
-		* Help the chair when they are unaware of an issue.
+	+ Follow appropriate etiquette, such as raising your hand (or virtual equivalent) , waiting for the chair or facilitator/moderator to give you permission to speak, and help the chair when they are unaware of an issue.

-	- Avoid side conversations.
-Multiple conversations in a room are distracting, and show disrespect to others.
-This applies to chat windows while video conferencing too - consider whether typing a comment is serving the speaker and audience.

-	- Meetings should be structured.
-For meetings with multiple participants, an agenda, a chair (responsible for following the agenda and staying on schedule), and a moderator (the discussion leader) are recommended.
+	+ Meetings should be structured.
+For meetings with multiple participants, an agenda, a chair (lead PI who is responsible for leading all discussions by following the agenda and staying on schedule), and a facilitator/moderator (the project manager) are recommended.
 For business meetings, or meetings that need a strategic report for management, the project manager will be appointed as the note taker.

-- Respect other’s **working hours and limited availability** or response time due to family, personal, and other situations.
-While we are used to instant messaging systems (e.g. slack) reaching into each other's offices and homes, it is not appropriate to assume the recipient is not otherwise engaged.
+- Respect other’s working hours and limited availability or response time due to family, personal, and other situations.

-- **Avoid misunderstandings and exclusion**.
+- Avoid misunderstandings and exclusion.
 Open communication of intent and understanding are key to avoiding misunderstandings and inadvertent exclusion.

+- Response time and deadlines: Timely communication and meeting deadlines are essential for our collective success and professional integrity.
+Team members are expected to adhere to all deadlines.
+This includes submitting the scientific report by the specified deadline (a contractual obligation), as well as any other requests by our funders (made directly or via Management Committee).
+Everyone is expected to address correspondence in a reasonable time.
+This includes correspondence from the MC, which often relates to contractual issues, and therefore cannot be delayed.

 #### Team meetings

 - The team has limited occasions to meet and interact with each other, so it is particularly important to make these opportunities as effective as possible for everyone.

-- The moderator should send the agenda with **enough notice for people to review it** and add on items, if need be.
+- The facilitator/moderator should send the meeting invite associated with the agenda with enough notice for people to review it and add on items, if need be.

 - Similarly, if items on the agenda need advanced review time, they should be sent with enough notice for everyone to get a chance to review them and comment on them before the meeting.

-- The project manager is the chair and note taker during meetings with the whole team.
+- The project manager is the facilitator/moderator and note taker during meetings with the whole team.
 During subgroup meetings, a chair and note taker should be designated, if need be.

 - During the meeting:
 	- **Be present**.
 Listen to others and avoid multitasking.
 	- Questions are best asked verbally, not in a written form.
-Raise your hand (or software equivalent), and wait for the chair or moderator to give you permission to speak.
+Raise your hand (or software equivalent), and wait for the chair or facilitator/moderator to give you permission to speak.
 	- **Avoid side conversations**.
 This applies to conversations in the chat window while videoconferencing.
 	- Additional points/comments that one prefers not to raise verbally during the meeting and side conversations on a specific topic are best reserved for our Slack channel **after the meeting is over**.